 7. Spring Lake, NJ

 What’s not to love about a Jersey beach town?
 As some NJ license plates proudly proclaim, they’re “Shore to Please”.
 But packed boardwalks, funnel cakes, and amusement rides are a far cry from what you’ll find in Spring Lake, which if you ask anyone from New Jersey, seems to have a particular cachet.
 More Newport in nature than Seaside Heights, it’s easy to enjoy a day in town just gawking at its real estate (and subsequently Zillow-ing and crying).
 The well-groomed beaches are a draw in any season that’s not winter, especially for their quieter and more relaxing vibes come prime season.
 The picturesque downtown keeps visitors coming back regardless of temps, with boutiques, candy stores and a beautiful adjacent park with walking paths.

-Where to stay: Home to many B&Bs and the grand dame hotel Breakers on the Ocean that’s popular for weddings, we’ll make your choice easy and narrow it down to just three: The Ocean House Bed & Breakfast, Chateau Inn and Suites, and The Hewitt Wellington each charm in a unique way.
+Where to stay: Home to many B&Bs and the grand dame hotel Breakers on the Ocean that’s popular for weddings, we’ll try to make your choice easy.
+Try this Tranquil Beach Ranch, Multi-Family House with Pool, or this Newly Renovated Beach House.

 8. Red Bank, NJ